 AEMO uses both the SSLT and time-sequential modelling to determine and explore generator retirements.
-The consideration of retirements is limited to the period beyond any NEM or jurisdictional notice of closure regulations.
-Similarly, if a generator has reported its closure date (as opposed to its expected closure year) then earlier retirement of that unit will-is not-be considered.
+The consideration of retirements is limited to the period beyond any NEM or jurisdictional notice of closure regulations23.
+Similarly, if a generator has reported its closure date (as opposed to its expected closure year) then earlier retirement of that unit is not considered.